YOUSU198/DDD/Contributor-Guidelines.md

 hopefully helpful.

 Github is primarily for developers and is mostly monitored by MyCrypto developers.
-If you need assistance using our product or simply want to chat with us:
+If you need help or support using our product or simply want to chat with us:

 - Email us at support@mycrypto.com
 - Join our [Discord](https://discordapp.com/invite/VSaTXEA)!

-If you have a critical or security-related issue, please reach out to us via a more private channel, like security@mycrypto.com or via HackerOne.
+If you have a critical or security-related issue, please reach out to us via a more private channel, like security@mycrypto.com or via [HackerOne](https://hackerone.com/mycrypto).

 <br/>

 ## Contributing Code

 If you're a developer looking to pitch in, you're more than welcome to help out.
-Here are some suggestions for diving in:
+Here are some suggestions:

 ### Read the Documentation